WAY OVER THE RAINBOW- FINDING YOUR TRUE COLORS

 Any of these warm-up activities can easily lead into a full psychodrama.
 Color imagery opens a range of individuation, inclusion and exclusion themes.
 Protagonists can use this framework to address both obstacles to self-acceptance and steps they can take to step closer into their true selves.

-In primarily verbal groups, color imagery can be uses in an action warm-up structure.
+In primarily verbal groups, color imagery can be used in an action warm-up structure.
 This can create an opening for more direct discussion regarding resources, obstacles, inclusion, internal validation or external expectations.

 In addition to the color imagery of exclusion/acceptance in The Gammage Cup, additional warming-up resources could include playing True Colors or Over the Rainbow.
 I recommend Shel Silverstein’s short poem- Colors; this also engages themes of our diverse, authentic colors.
 Try exploring color imagery in your personal growth or clinical work – there’s gold at the end of the rainbow!